peterpeterparker/tsdoc-markdown/README.md

 Generates markdown API documentation from TypeScript source code.
 Useful for generating docs from code and injecting it into project README files.

+> ⚠️ DISCLAIMER ⚠️
+> This library is fully functional but, not yet published to NPM.

 ## Installation

 Install the library in your project from [npm](https://www.npmjs.com/package/tsdoc-to-markdown):